Loser02/YOUTUBE-DATA-TRANSFER/README.md

 To use this script, you need to have Python and git installed on your system.

+## Usage

+run the run_transfer.bat file by double clicking it. this will automatically install required modules.
+1st login:source account 2nd login:target account

 ## install
 clone repository by running this in command prompt:
 <pre>